fenghuayumo/DIVSHOT/README.md

 To build `divshot` you should open the scripts folder, Then, doing the following operations

+### Build
 #### Windows
+you should install compile build tools and package firstly
+1. VS2022
+2. Cuda SDK
+3. Vulkan SDK
+4. CMake

-* Run Scripts/GenerateVS.bat to generate a visual studio project, you can select divshot as startup project.
+Then, Running Scripts/GenerateVS.bat to generate a visual studio project, you can select divshot as startup project.
 You must select "Release" or "Production" option to compile, as several libraries do not currently have debug version builds provided.
 Selecting the Debug option will result in compilation errors.

 # Credits